kdenno/Footprints/README.md

 # Footprints

 > A fictional company ticket logger for IT technicians to log and track resolved and pending work tickets.
 This project is built purely with the React-Redux.
-It includes features like ticket searching, Edit tickes, delete tickets and much more
+It includes features like ticket searching, Edit tickets, delete tickets and much more

 ## Install dependencies